28th Reserve Division (German Empire)

 The 28th Reserve Division (28.
-Reserve-Division) was a unit of the Imperial German Army in World War I. The division was formed on the mobilization of the German Army in August 1914 as part of the XIV Reserve Corps.
+Reserve-Division) was a unit of the Imperial German Army in World War I. The division was formed in August 1914, following the mobilization of the German Army as part of the XIV Reserve Corps.
 The division was disbanded in 1919 during the demobilization of the German Army after World War I. The division was raised primarily in the Grand Duchy of Baden.

 Combat chronicle

 The 28th Reserve Division spent World War I on the Western Front.
 It fought in the Battle of the Frontiers and then participated in the Race to the Sea, fighting in the Somme region.
 It occupied the line in the Artois region from October 1914 to August 1916, and then fought in the Battle of the Somme.
 From October 1916 to April 1917, the division occupied the line near Verdun.
-It then went to the Chemin des Dames region and fought in the Second Battle of the Aisne, also known as the Third Battle of Champagne (and to the Germans as the Double Battle on the Aisne and in the Champagne).
-After a month back in Verdun, it remained mainly in the Champagne region.
+It then went to the Chemin des Dames region and fought in the Second Battle of the Aisne—also known as the Third Battle of Champagne (and to the Germans as the Double Battle on the Aisne and in the Champagne).
+After a month back in Verdun, the division remained mainly in the Champagne region.
 In 1918, after being retrained and reorganized as an assault division, it fought in several German offensives and against the Allied offensives and counteroffensives.
-It was heavily engaged against the Americans in this period, fighting in the Third Battle of the Aisne, the Battle of Belleau Wood, the Champagne-Marne Offensive, the Aisne-Marne Offensive, the Battle of Saint-Mihiel, and the Meuse-Argonne Offensive.
+The division was heavily engaged against the Americans in this period, fighting in the Third Battle of the Aisne, the Battle of Belleau Wood, the Champagne-Marne Offensive, the Aisne-Marne Offensive, the Battle of Saint-Mihiel, and the Meuse-Argonne Offensive.
 Allied intelligence rated the division as mediocre in 1917, but, by 1918, it was rated as first class, one of the best divisions in the German Army.